zephyrproject-rtos/zephyr/samples/modules/lvgl/demos/README.rst

       The benchmark demo tests the performance in various cases.
 For example rectangle, border, shadow, text, image blending, image transformation, blending modes, etc.
 * Stress
       A stress test for LVGL.
 It contains a lot of object creation, deletion, animations, styles usage, and so on.
 It can be used if there is any memory corruption during heavy usage or any memory leaks.
+* Widgets
+      Shows how the widgets look like out of the box using the built-in material theme.

 Requirements
 ************